frikky/medium-examples/ssr-demo/README.md

-# Demo for blogpost of Serverside
+# Demo for blogpost of Serverside rendering with ReactJS
 Get started (run server):
 ```bash
 cd functions